-Flooring straps may be required to keep planks reasonably tight, care should be taken not to over tighten the floor, over-tightening may adversely affect the floor and can result in glue-bond failure, seam peaking, twisted boards, or out-of-square flooring board alignment.
+Flooring straps may be used to keep planks reasonably tight, care should be taken not to over tighten the floor.
+Over-tightening may adversely affect floor and can result in glue-bond failure, seam peaking, twisted boards or out of square flooring alignment.

 Weights may be required to ensure adequate contact with the subfloor prior to adhesive setup.